2021 Training and Programs

 Language of Leadership Webinar: Leading Through Diversity & Inclusion With Renee Ligon on February 12, 2021

-Calfee's Diversity & Inclusion Committee invited all attorneys and staff to a town hall forum discussion with Renee Ligon, Director, Partnerships and Engagement at Team NEO, who spoke on her background in financial services and inequities of MBE financing and small businesses.
+Calfee's Diversity, Equity & Inclusion Committee invited all attorneys and staff to a town hall forum discussion with Renee Ligon, Director, Partnerships and Engagement at Team NEO, who spoke on her background in financial services and inequities of MBE financing and small businesses.

 2020 Events and Programs